fernando-apollo/json-to-connector/readme.md

   -V, --version              Print version information and exit.
 ```

-## Why is the input a `folder` and not a `file`?
+## A `file` or a `folder`?

+If you pass a `JSON file` as the source the tool will attempt to derive the types and the Apollo connector
-Simply because one JSON payload might not be representative of all the possible results of an API invocation.
+selection from it.
+However, one single file might not be representative of all the possible variations of the output -
-If an OAS/Swagger spec is not available then we derive the schema from JSON responses, so the more responses
+which is why the tool will also accept a `folder` as an argument.
+In essence, the more responses we have, the better
-we have, the better the resulting GraphQL schema will be.
+the resulting GraphQL schema will be.
+See the examples below.

 ## Examples

 ### 1. Single JSON input
-JSON Input:
+If we have the following JSON Input saved in `./user/preferences/50.json`:
 ```json
 {
   "userId": 50,